WPHT: Entercom ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
+Entercom already owned numerous radio stations around the country and wanted to add the CBS stations to its portfolio.
 The merger was approved on November 9, 2017, and was consummated on the 17th.
+In 2021, Entercom changed its name to Audacy, Inc.

 In 2020, WPHT host Ken Matthews was named one of the 100 most important talk radio show hosts (the "Heavy Hundred") in America by TALKERS Magazine.